 A third function of business models can be identified in the literature: the business model as a communication tool.
 The idea behind this is that a formally created and/or visualized business model is used to explain the business approach to employees, investors and other stakeholders.

 As desirable as this is, in my experience this idea is rather theoretical.
-Yes, there are workshops where business model frameworks are used to think up new business models.
-In practice, however, I am not aware of any case where formulated or visualized business models are used to explain a business approach in a running company.
-It is difficult to say why this is so.
+Yes, there are workshops in which business model frameworks are used to devise new business models.
+In practice, however, I am not aware of any cases in which formulated or visualized business models are used to explain a corporate approach in a running company.
+It is difficult to say why this is the case.
 In my opinion, however, there are numerous opportunities for the use of business model theory in corporate management or for the development of new products.

 Elements of business models

-Having looked at functions of business models, I now want to explore the question of what elements make up a business model.
-In my view, four main elements can be identified around the term Values group.
+Now that we have dealt with the functions of business models, I would like to look at the elements that make up a business model.
+In my opinion, there are four main elements that can be identified around the term Values group.
 In this context, the term "values" is to be understood very broadly.
-Values can be haptic goods, cash, helpful contacts, a good reputation, and much more.
-Moral values can also be of advantage or disadvantage.
+Values can be tangible goods, cash, helpful contacts, a good reputation and much more.
+Moral values can also be advantageous or disadvantageous.

 Value Proposition / Value Promise

-In my opinion, it is often forgotten that every value proposition presented comes with a promise, namely the promise to fulfill the value proposition ? or better yet, to exceed expectations.
-Personally, I am not a big fan of the ?USP thinking? because with the idea of differentiation (?Unique?), business models automatically reorient themselves to what already exists.
-In other words: ?if you are against the mainstream, you are also oriented towards the mainstream?
+In my opinion, it is often forgotten that every value proposition presented is accompanied by a promise, namely the promise to fulfill the value proposition - or even better, to exceed expectations.
+Personally, I'm not a big fan of the "USP mindset", because with the idea of differentiation ("unique"), business models automatically reorient themselves to what already exists.
+In other words: "if you are against the mainstream, you are also aligned with the mainstream".

 Value Creation Mechanism

 As already mentioned, anyone who promises a value proposition should also fulfill it.
-The underlying mechanism can be quite sophisticated, especially when digital technologies are used.
-So, in the simplest case, it is a matter of so-called "make or buy decisions".
-Beyond that, however, in many cases the processes behind value creation can be distributed, automated, or even outsourced.
+The underlying mechanism - especially when using digital technologies - can be quite sophisticated.
+In the simplest case, it is therefore a matter of so-called "make or buy decisions".
+In many cases, however, the processes behind value creation can also be distributed, automated or even outsourced.

 Profit Formula and Finances (Value Capture and Finances)

-This element in the business model covers all issues relating to a company's finances and how money is earned.
-Here, too, the concept of value is of central importance.
+This element of the business model encompasses all issues relating to a company's finances and how money is earned.
+The concept of value is also of central importance here.
 The question that arises in the business model is what value do I offer my customers and how much of it can I "cut off"?
-The greatest possible decoupling of working time and earnings is often desirable, but it also harbors the greatest risks.
+The greatest possible decoupling of working hours and earnings is often desirable, but also harbors the greatest risks.

 Value Network

-This somewhat ominous element in the business model is an invitation to look closely at where even less obvious values are exchanged everywhere.
-Product for money ? that's easy to understand.
-But what value does it have, for example, to have a renowned company as a customer, to be perceived as innovative, or to be CO2 neutral?
-The opposite can also be true.
-For example, serving customers in certain industries or being known for particularly polluting practices can be harmful.
-The important thing is to identify the values that flow back and forth and use them to advantage where possible.
+This somewhat ominous element in the business model is an invitation to take a closer look at where even less obvious values are being exchanged.
+Product for money - that's easy to understand.
+But what value does it have, for example, to have a renowned company as a customer, to be perceived as innovative, or to be CO2-neutral?
+The opposite can also be the case.
+For example, serving customers in certain industries or being known for particularly environmentally damaging practices can be damaging.
+It is important that the values that flow back and forth are identified and used to advantage where possible.

 Properties of business model elements

-A final insight into the elements of business models is that they cannot be considered on their own.
-Business model elements influence each other and have dependencies on each other.
-This is exactly what makes the business model concept special, but also makes it seem particularly complex.
+A final insight into the elements of business models is that they cannot be considered in isolation.
+Business model elements influence each other and are interdependent.
+This is precisely what makes the business model concept special, but also makes it appear particularly complex.

-Now that we have dealt with the functions of business models and the elements of business models, I would like to venture a business model definition.
+Now that we have dealt with the functions of business models and the elements of business models, I would like to attempt a definition of a business model.
 It should be noted that the business model represents a holistic view of a company.
-It is superordinate, highly simplified, but complete.
-So, with some scientific pretension, I define the business model as follows:
+It is overarching, highly simplified, but complete.
+With a somewhat scientific approach, I define the business model as follows:

-Business models can be defined as simplified but complete, holistic and dynamic representations of how a company operates, comprised of four value-orientated elements namely: value proposition, value network, value creation mechanism, and value capture and finances; which when deployed at different firm levels can act in a business function capacity as a communication tool, a mediator between strategic objectives and technology, and/or a source of competitive advantage.
+Business models can be defined as simplified but complete, holistic and dynamic representations of how a company operates, consisting of four value-oriented elements, namely: value proposition, value creation mechanism, profit formula and value network; which, when deployed at different levels of the organization, can act as a communication tool, a link between strategic objectives and technology and/or a source of competitive advantage.

-In more practical terms, the concept of a business model can be expressed as follows:
+In more practical terms, the concept of a business model can be formulated as follows:

 So much for the topic of business models.
 I will look at the basics of business model innovation in a later article.